What Is Marination?

 Ever had that craving for a juicy steak but you can’t wait too long to get it marinated and cooked?

-With a suitable vacuum sealer, you get the most benefits when it comes to marinating your food:
+With a sous vide vacuum sealer, you get the most benefits when it comes to marinating your food:

 - The marinating time is very obviously minimized to just 12 minutes instead of hours of waiting;